laravel/vapor-docs/1.0/resources/queues.md

 ```

 ## Monitoring Jobs
+You may monitor your queued jobs directly from the Vapor dashboard by navigating to the "Queues" tab of any environment.
+Here, you can see how your queues perform with access to the number of jobs processed, in flight and failed over time.
+You may refine the results by selecting a specific queue and period.

+If you have had job failures during the selected period, you may examine them further by clicking on the "View Failed Jobs" link.
+Doing so will present you with a list of failed jobs along with a snapshot of the failure.
+You may filter the results further by selecting the specific queue and period or providing a search term.
+Clicking on an entry presents the full payload and stack trace.
+From here, you may also retry or delete the job.

 If you have installed the [Vapor UI dashboard package](./../introduction.html#installing-the-vapor-ui-dashboard), you may access the `/vapor-ui/jobs/metrics` URI to monitor queue jobs.